Title VI Program

 - Avoid or reduce harmful human health and environmental effects on minority and low-income populations.

-- Ensure the full and fair participation by all communities including low-income and minority populations in the transportation decision making process on federally funded projects.
+- Ensure full and fair participation by all communities, including low-income and minority populations, in the transportation decision-making process on federally funded projects.

-In addition, any recipient including, but not limited to Metropolitan Planning Organizations and local cities and counties, who receives Federal financial aid bears a responsibility to administer its program and activities without regard to race, color, national origin, sex, age, disability or socioeconomic status.
+In addition, any recipient—including but not limited to Metropolitan Planning Organizations and local cities and counties—who receives Federal financial aid bears a responsibility to administer its program and activities without regard to race, color, national origin, sex, age, disability, or other protected status.

 Who is responsible for Title VI?

-All City employees and programs are responsible for Title VI.
+All City employees and programs are responsible for complying with Title VI.

-The City’s Purchasing & Contracting provides continuous leadership, guidance and technical assistance to ensure ongoing compliance with Title VI.
-See contact information below.
+The City’s Compliance Department provides continuous leadership, guidance, and technical assistance to ensure ongoing compliance with Title VI.
+Contact information appears on the right side of this web page.

 Are your rights being violated?

-If you believe you have been discriminated against because of your race, color, national origin, sex, age, disability or socioeconomic status, you may file a written complaint with the City of San Diego’s Title VI Coordinator or Assistant Coordinator.
+If you believe you have been discriminated against because of your race, color, national origin, sex, age, disability, or other protected status, you may file a written complaint with the City of San Diego’s Title VI Coordinator within 180 days of the alleged discrimination.
+A complaint form is available below in the Resources section of this web page.
+You may submit a complaint via email or U.S. mail to the addresses that appear on the right side of this web page.

 Title VI Resources